livepeer/video-nft/README.md

 We are still working on support for injecting this SDK as a static script from a CDN.
 For now we recommend using it as an ES Module as suggested above.

+## Documentation

+Browse the code [documentation](https://livepeer.github.io/video-nft/) online

+ - Continue reading this for [Usage](#usage) and [Examples](#examples)
+ - For the NFT minting CLI check [this guide](https://livepeer.com/docs/guides/video-nft)

 ## Usage

 This SDK can be used both from Node.js (like in a backend) as well as the browser, and is currently best used with the [Polygon](https://polygon.technology) blockchain.
 It consists of a couple different modules which are all included in the `videonft` object.

+On the browser-side, it has been thoroughly tested with the MetaMask wallet.
+It should work with any other Web3 wallet compatible with MetaMask though.

 ### Modules